Stop Cruel Puppy Farming Pair Exploiting Loophole

 Colin Ross has also been to court numerous times and is currently on a good behaviour bond in Victoria in relation to charges laid by RSPCA Victoria in yet another separate matter last year.
 Both Fitzpatrick and Ross eventually had their memberships suspended by Dogs Victoria.

 Colin Ross and Kerrie Fitzpatrick once again relocated, this time to South Australia.
+Between them both they now own 20 properties.
 Banning orders and court imposed orders issued in Victoria are not recognised interstate - a loophole that allows convicted cruel puppy farmers to move interstate once convicted in order to start again.

 It wasn’t long before we started getting complaints of desperately ill puppies that had been purchased from Colin Ross, Kerrie Fitzpatrick and at times, Kerrie’s young daughter, Stephanie.